-Policy INF4 - Promoting New Healthcare Provision
+Policy INF4 - Promoting New Health Care Provision

-In order to meet the demands of an increasing population, new healthcare facilities may need to be provided within the Neighbourhood Area.
+In order to meet the demands of an increasing population, new health care facilities may need to be provided within the Neighbourhood Area, particularly south of the River Avon.
 Such new facilities will be supported providing they do not conflict with adjoining land uses.

 - It is evident that GP numbers will need to increase in line with population increases which are a direct result of new developments.
-Higher GP numbers will be required where there are a higher proportion of elderly patients. - 10.22 Adequate provision for doctors' surgeries south of the river should be made. - In addition to doctors' surgeries, provision for other forms of healthcare would be supported.
-Healthcare provision covers a broad range of specialisms including dentistry, optometry and physiotherapy.
+Higher GP numbers will be required where there are a higher proportion of elderly patients. - Adequate provision for doctors' surgeries south of the river should be made. - In addition to doctors' surgeries, provision for other forms of health care would be supported.
+Health care provision covers a broad range of specialisms including dentistry, optometry and physiotherapy.